adam-p/yesterday-i-learned/biology.md

+1. You can make a hole on your thumb muscle if you stretch it really hard.
+They call it the [anatomical snuffbox](https://en.wikipedia.org/wiki/Anatomical_snuffbox).
+1. [BLOSUM62](https://en.wikipedia.org/wiki/BLOSUM) (BLOcks SUbstitution Matrix) is used to identify the similarity between two protein sequences.
+Since it is a substitution matrix, the two sequences should already have been aligned by the time the scoring is computed.
+1. [Alaska moose](https://en.wikipedia.org/wiki/Alaska_moose), the largest subspecies of America, require a daily intake of 9770 kilocalories (32 kg).
+The largest moose is the Chukotka (East Siberian) Moose.
 1. Around 2% of the population has [water warts](https://en.wikipedia.org/wiki/Molluscum_contagiosum), with the appearance of a pinkish red blood cell.
 Enough of it looks like chickenpox.
 Both are considered "herpes".
 1. There is actually [limited evidence](https://en.wikipedia.org/wiki/Vitamin_C) that vitamin C cures anything apart from scurvy.
 1. [The cloaca prolapses when the chicken lays the egg.](https://v.redd.it/4bewz17sv4201)